My Personal Story with Sugar

 GIVEAWAY: Healthy Snacks to Go eBook and Some Healthy Snacks

 I won a giveaway from Honeyville Grain at Simply Sugar and Gluten Free a few months back, and my kids have been having such fun with their freeze dried apples.
 They makes the perfect pantry staple for a no-sugar, diaper-bag friendly, I-didn’t-have-to-make-it snack to go!
-You can use the freeze dried fruit for baking and cooking, reconstituting it to be back like regular fruit, but we just eat it plain like finger food.
+You can use the for baking and cooking, reconstituting it to be back like regular fruit, but we just eat it plain like finger food.

 If you’ve never seen freeze dried fruit, it’s so lightweight it almost seems fake.
 The closest thing I can compare it to is those little Gerber “puffs” that are made for toddlers to eat.
 They are a seriously fun treat for this real food family, and they’re 100% fruit, no added anything.